tarcinapp/entity-persistence-gateway-policies/README.md

 **Tarcinapp** is a modular backend microservices suite designed to streamline common challenges in REST-based backend development, helping teams reduce **Time-to-Value** from concept to deployment.

 While many tools exist to generate REST APIs from JSON schemas, they often stop at basic CRUD operations.
-These solutions typically lack support for more advanced concerns—such as managing **relationships between records**, handling **ownership and access control**, or modeling **user interactions in post-login scenarios**.
+These solutions typically lack support for more advanced concerns, such as managing **relationships between records**, handling **ownership and access control**, or modeling **user interactions in post-login scenarios**.

 Tarcinapp addresses these gaps with **opinionated models**, built-in metadata, and a gateway architecture that enables secure, configurable behaviors out of the box.